o1-labs/proof-systems/msm/README.md

 ```

 By doing this operation, we provided a way to save computation of scalar
-multiplications over the curve, which is an expensive operations.
+multiplications over the curve, which is an expensive operation.
 We only do
 perform one scalar multiplication of a "running sum" of scaled basis elements.